 - 1. The reservoir bag stores up to 2 liters of oxygen. - 2.
-The pressure relief valve limits pressure in the back bar to 5 centimetres of water, protecting the patient from harm. - 3.
+The pressure relief valve limits pressure in the back bar to 5 centimeters of water, protecting the patient from harm. - 3.
 The air inlet valve allows room air to be drawn in whenever the supply of oxygen is less than the demand, as expressed by the patient's minute volume.

 The low-resistance draw-over vaporizer adds volatile agent to the carrier gas passing through it.
 Volatile agent is added by using the selector wheel to achieve the desired percentage.
-The resulting anaesthetic supply gas is comprised of oxygen, volatile agent and a variable amount of room air.
-The anaesthetic supply gas flows from the back bar at low pressure to the breathing block and the bellows.
+The resulting anesthetic supply gas is comprised of oxygen, volatile agent and a variable amount of room air.
+The anesthetic supply gas flows from the back bar at low pressure to the breathing block and the bellows.

-An oxygen monitor measures the oxygen concentration of the supply gas passing to the patient.
-The reading is displayed on the control screen.
+An oxygen analyzer measures the oxygen concentration of the supply gas passing to the patient.
+The reading is displayed on the analyzer screen.

-As the supply gas flows from the oxygen sensor it passes the first one-way valve, then the bellows chamber, followed by the second one-way valve.
+As the supply gas flows past the sampling point for the consumable oxygen sensor, it passes the first one-way valve, then enters the bellows chamber.
+Depending on the configuration, the second one-way valve is immediately after the bellows in the breathing block, or on the inspiratory Y-piece connection.